MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-praise.md

 ### Send praise from the content pane

-In Microsoft Viva Insights, you can always send praise right [from the **Home** page](#send-praise-from-the-home-page).
-This means that you can send praise without installing the Praise messaging extension.
+In Viva Insights, you can always send praise directly [**Home** page](#send-praise-from-the-home-page), which does not require installing the Praise messaging extension.

 1. Below the **Type a new message** field, select **Praise**: